Methods and Exams

 Language of Instruction

-Most of the program is taught in French but ESCI also offers courses in English.
+50% of the program is taught in English and ESCI also offers courses in French.
 Please refer to the course descriptions.
 A special language course – French as a Foreign Language – is offered each semester.
 We invite you to attend this class to improve your language skills and learn more about French culture, politics and economics.